dbc60/blog/content/post/a-new-hugo-based-blog.rst

 Sorry Vanilla.
 You have to Go
 #############################

-One aspect of design I didn't enjoy trying to figure out the correct CSS classes to apply to a given situation.
+One aspect of design I didn't enjoy was trying to figure out the correct CSS classes to apply to a given situation.
 For example, the body element is ``<body class="d-flex flex-column h-100">``.
 I have no idea what those classes mean and why I need them, so I started learning more about HTML and CSS.

 My new goal was to really understand the structure of my site, so I know where things are, what needs to be modified as I build it to look the way I want it to, and know the elements and classes defined in the layout so they can be styled correctly.
 Vanilla Bootstrap was a nice place to start, but I don't understand the choices made for structure and styling.
 Its use of Bootstrap added another layer of complexity to learning how changes to CSS will affect the site.